 The Acid Mantle

 Short term exposure to a slightly acidic or alkaline material, such as bar soap, does not harm the acid mantle.
-Healthy skin can rebalance its acid mantle in a matter of minutes, and it is long-term or prolonged exposure to a high pH product, such as a lotion or other leave-on product, that can cause damage and negatively affect the acid mantle.
+Healthy skin can rebalance its acid mantle in a matter of minutes.
+It is long-term or prolonged exposure to a high pH product, such as a lotion or other leave-on product, that can cause damage and negatively affect the acid mantle.

 Even if no soap is used to wash the skin, tap water alone will slightly impact the pH of the acid mantle.
 Other skincare applications, such as excessive chemical exfoliation with an AHA or BHA, are much more likely to have a negative effect on the acid mantle and reduce overall skin health.